hashreds/ArduinoGarageSensor/README.md

 ### *Operation*

-The laser beam is interrupted my car's bumper:
+The laser beam is interrupted by my car's bumper:

 ![bumper](bumper.jpg)